We are proactively responding to ongoing and future changes in our climate.

 We are involved in research at both national and regional levels into climate change.

-According to Climate UK ‘It is likely that winters in the South West will become wetter and summers drier and the overall effect of these changes will be a reduction in annual rainfall.
+Climate UK‘It is likely that winters in the South West will become wetter and summers drier and the overall effect of these changes will be a reduction in annual rainfall.
 This, combined with higher temperatures, will lead to increased evaporation from rivers and reservoirs and will have an impact on the amount of water our resources can supply.

 We use climate change research findings in our water resources models to see how the balance between supply and demand might change in the future and to plan to accommodate this change.